Citation, DOI & article data

-The basic principle that enables MR spectroscopy (MRS) is that the distribution of electrons around an atom cause nuclei in different molecules to experience a slightly different magnetic field.
+The basic principle that enables MR spectroscopy (MRS) is that the distribution of electrons within an atom cause nuclei in different molecules to experience a slightly different magnetic field.
 This results in slightly different resonant frequencies, which in turn return a slightly different signal.
 The technique is identical to that of nuclear magnetic resonance (NMR) as used in analytical chemistry, but the community commonly refers to in vivo NMR as MRS to avoid confusion (and, arguably, the word "nuclear").

 MR spectra can be acquired from any "NMR-active" nucleus, which is a nucleus possessing non-zero spin: protons, carbon-13 and phosphorus-31 are the most commonly encountered, and in clinical practice essentially only proton spectra (which enable the resolution of metabolite profiles in vivo) are encountered.
-31P is typically used to look at the ratio of adenosine triphosphate (ATP) to phosphocreatine and other metabolites, and can be used to assess the energy charge of the cell.
+Phosphorus-31 (P-31) is typically used to look at the ratio of adenosine triphosphate (ATP) to phosphocreatine and other metabolites, and can be used to assess the energy charge of the cell.

 If raw signal was processed then the spectra would be dominated by water, which would make all other spectra invisible.
-Water suppression is therefore part of any MRS sequence, either via inversion recovery or chemical shift selective (CHESS).
+Water suppression is therefore part of any MRS sequence, either via inversion recovery or chemical shift selective (CHESS) techniques.
 If water suppression is not successful then a general slope to the baseline can be demonstrated, changing the relative heights of peaks.

 Magnetic resonance spectroscopy (MRS) is performed with a variety of pulse sequences.
 The simplest sequence consists of a 90 degree radiofrequency (RF) pulse, without any gradients, with reception of the signal by the RF coil immediately after the single RF pulse.